rnd195/marp-community-themes/README.md

+24-06-2022 Work in progress.
+I plan on creating a post about this repository on the Marp discussion forum once everything is ready.

 # Marp Community Themes

 This is a community-maintained theme gallery for [Marp](https://marp.app/).
 For more information about how to create themes for Marp, see the official [documentation](https://marpit.marp.app/theme-css).